Firewall nftables settings (firewall.toml)

 By default /etc/nftables.conf

-Description The path where the rules for nftables will be saved.
+Description The path where the rules for will be saved nftables.
 Specify the path that corresponds to your OS.
 The path must be absolute.
 The relative path will cause an error!
-It is mandatory to specify .conf at the end.
+It must be indicated at the end .conf.

 Examples